| |

 Coarsely chop mushrooms, lentils, and tofu ⟶ You don’t want them finely chopped otherwise your meatloaf will turn out mushy.
 They need to retain some shape and texture.
 Use a food processor to save time, just be careful not to over-process them.

 Cook down veggies to remove liquid ⟶ Briefly cook the veggies to take out the raw flavor and release some of the liquid.
 This will help ensure your meatloaf doesn’t turn out mushy.
+However, be careful not to overcook them – they should retain some crunch – otherwise this can make the meatloaf too soft.

 Use frozen and thawed tofu ⟶ Freeze a block of firm tofu overnight, then thaw before using (for a quick thaw you can microwave or boil it).
 Press out excess liquid from the tofu (there will be quite a bit).
 Freezing and thawing the tofu will remove a lot more liquid than just pressing firm tofu.